Let’s get into practice

-LLegal workshops are a significant part of ELSA.
-Participants get the opportunity to actively participate in discussions and lectures on a specific topic or area of law, which are held by our partner law firms.
+LLegal workshops are an important part of ELSA.
+Participants are given the opportunity to participate actively in discussions and lectures on a specific topic or legal area, which are held by our partner law firms.

-The workshop is followed by a get-together where students have the opportunity to exchange contacts with lawyers and partners.
+After the workshop there will be a cozy get-together, where the students have the opportunity to exchange contacts with lawyers and partners.

 Expand your legal knowledge and soft skills

-Get to know your future employer at lunch
+Get to know your future employer over lunch

-At the Legal Insights, students have the opportunity to get a first insight into everyday legal life, especially at Breakfast@Law events.
-A Breakfast@Law gives students an insight into the law firm hosting such an event in a cozy atmosphere during breakfast and to network with the partners of the law firm as well as with each other.
+At the Legal Insights, students have the opportunity to get a first insight into everyday legal life, just like at Breakfast@Law events.
+The purpose of a Breakfast@Law is for students to get an insight into the particular law firm hosting such an event in a cosy atmosphere over breakfast and to network with the partners of the firm as well as with each other.

 ELSA Law Review

-A law review is a legal journal on a certain legal topic, usually organized by students for students.
-With the ELSA Austria Law Review, ELSA Austria’s main objective is to promote the “legal-writing-skills” of students and to give them the opportunity to participate in Austria’s academic and legal-political discourse at an early age.
+A Law Review is a legal journal on a specific legal topic, usually organized by students for students.
+With the ELSA Austria Law Review, ELSA Austria has set itself the goal of promoting the “legal-writing-skills” of students and giving them the opportunity to participate in the academic and legal-political discourse in Austria at an early age.
 Furthermore, it is a considerable advantage to be able to include in one’s CV a publication in a law journal at the beginning of one’s career or even before that, which is then published by the Federal Ministry of Justice, is available in all university libraries and is sent to all partner law firms.

 The origin of this format lies in the Anglo-American area.
 Most universities in America have their own law review.
 The oldest was found at the University of Pennsylvania, which was published in 1852.
-National groups like ELSA Poland, ELSA Slovakia, ELSA Malta, etc. continue with this project.
-The tradition of the ELSA Austria Law Review (EALR) is not so long – the idea to launch one in Austria was born in 2014.
+Also in ELSA this project enjoys continuity in national groups like ELSA Poland, ELSA Slovakia, ELSA Malta, etc. The tradition of the ELSA Austria Law Review (EALR) is not quite as long – the idea to create one in Austria was born in 2014.
 The first edition of the EALR was dedicated to the topic “Internationality and Law” and was presented for the first time at the Federal Ministry of Justice on 27 October 2016.
-Since then, the EALR has dealt with issues such as antitrust and competition law, the ErbRÄG and reforms, which will soon be presented at the Federal Ministry of Justice.
+Since then, the EALR has dealt with topics such as antitrust and competition law, the ErbRÄG and reforms which will soon be presented to the Federal Ministry of Justice.